 What Happens When You Win the Lottery?

-If you are lucky enough to win a large EuroMillions prize, there are a number of steps you need to go through before the money ends up in your bank account and you can start getting on with life as a millionaire.
-From first making contact with lottery officials to deciding whether to go public with your win, it is a simple process and you will receive assistance along the way, but it is useful to know exactly what lies in store.
+If you are lucky enough to win a large EuroMillions prize, there are a number of steps you need to take before the money ends up in your bank.
+It is a simple process and you will receive assistance along the way, but it is useful to know exactly what lies in store.

 How Long To Claim?

 You have 180 days from the date of the draw to claim EuroMillions prizes in the UK.
 Most winners will claim within the first few days or weeks of finding out that they’ve won, but there is certainly no obligation to do so.
 Your claim will be valid at any time within the 180-day window.

 The most important thing to do is keep your ticket safe until the claim process is underway.
 If you lose your ticket you may still be able to claim a prize but you must make contact with the National Lottery within 30 days.
 Lottery officials will then conduct rigorous security checks to validate your claim.